Queensland Cruises: Your Extraordinary Tropical Discovery

 Top Queensland excursions include snorkeling and diving on the Great Barrier Reef, guided Daintree Rainforest walks, Aboriginal cultural experiences with Indigenous guides, scenic helicopter flights over Heart Reef in the Whitsundays, wildlife sanctuaries for koala and kangaroo encounters, sailing to Whitehaven Beach, whale watching from Hervey Bay, and exploring Brisbane’s South Bank cultural precinct and local food markets.

-Queensland’s tropical to subtropical climate means warm weather year-round.
-Coastal temperatures typically range from 65–75°F in winter (June–August) to 75–90°F in summer (December–February).
-The tropical north experiences a wet season from November to April with occasional afternoon storms, while the dry season from May to October brings clear skies and lower humidity.
+Expect warm weather year-round along the Queensland coast.
+Winters (June to August) are mild at 65 to 75°F, while summers (December to February) reach 75 to 90°F. The tropical north has a wet season from November to April with occasional afternoon storms, and a dry season from May to October with clear skies and lower humidity.
 Southeast Queensland, including Brisbane and the Gold Coast, enjoys a mild subtropical climate with over 280 days of sunshine per year.

 Not sure which specialty cruise is right for you?